 Principles that General Assembly has endorsed:

-- Homosexual orientation is not a sin.
+• Homosexual orientation is not a sin.
+Studies have not revealed any scriptural, scientific or pastoral basis or justification for programs to change a person’s sexual orientation.
 The weight of scientific evidence suggests that sexual orientation is innate, established early in life, and not a matter of choice.
-Studies have not revealed any scriptural, scientific or pastoral basis or justification for programs to change a person’s sexual orientation.
 (A&P 2003, pp. 526-547) This position was reaffirmed by the 2019 General Assembly.
 (A&P 2019, pp. 486, 46)

-- The church does not limit the roles of its members on the basis of their sexual orientation.
+• The church does not limit the roles of its members on the basis of their sexual orientation.
 These roles include church school teachers, musicians, youth leaders, ruling elders, teaching elders and members of the Order of Diaconal Ministries.
 (A&P 2003, pp. 526-547)

-- Identifying as LGBTQI and/or being in a same-sex marriage are not grounds for discipline and censure in The Presbyterian Church in Canada.
+• Identifying as LGBTQI and/or being in a same-sex marriage are not grounds for discipline and censure in The Presbyterian Church in Canada.
 (A&P 2021, p.
 667)

-- Congregations and other worshipping bodies are encouraged to be inclusive by providing opportunities for all to offer their gifts in worship and in the life and ministry of the church (A&P 2021, p.
+• Congregations and other worshipping bodies are encouraged to be inclusive by providing opportunities for all to offer their gifts in worship and in the life and ministry of the church (A&P 2021, p.
 668)

 Select actions endorsed by General Assembly

-As directed by the 2019 General Assembly, the Clerks of Assembly prepared guidelines to ensure that calls to LGBTQI ministers and the election of LGBTQI elders are facilitated by presbyteries and congregations.
+2022: As directed by the 2019 General Assembly, the Clerks of Assembly prepared guidelines to ensure that calls to LGBTQI ministers and the election of LGBTQI elders are facilitated by presbyteries and congregations.
 Presbyteries and congregations were invited to comment on a provisional version of the guidelines which was reported to the 2021 General Assembly.
 The revised guidelines regarding marriage and ordination were commended to sessions, congregations and presbyteries.
 The guidelines outline relevant information related to human rights legislation, liberty of conscience, pastoral considerations, and session decisions about wedding policies.
 (A&P 2022, p.
 126-129, p.
 38)

 General Assembly adopted two other recommendations related to the guidelines:

-- It is the policy of The Presbyterian Church in Canada that ministers and congregations are free to set wedding policies that follow either of the accepted definitions of marriage (Book of Forms Appendix L).
+• It is the policy of The Presbyterian Church in Canada that ministers and congregations are free to set wedding policies that follow either of the accepted definitions of marriage (Book of Forms Appendix L).
 (A&P 2022, p.
 128-129, p.
 37)

-- It is the policy of The Presbyterian Church in Canada that in the case of a same-sex couple requesting marriage by a minister or congregation that does not host same-sex weddings, the couple shall be referred to a minister or congregation willing to consider conducting the wedding.
+• It is the policy of The Presbyterian Church in Canada that in the case of a same-sex couple requesting marriage by a minister or congregation that does not host same-sex weddings, the couple shall be referred to a minister or congregation willing to consider conducting the wedding.
 (A&P 2022, p.
 128-129, p.
 37)

-The 2021 General Assembly also voted to approve Remits B and C (see 2019).
-These decisions changed the Presbyterian Church in Canada’s theology and practice regarding marriage.
-People may choose to define marriage as either as a covenant relationship between a man and a woman or a covenant relationship between two adult people.
+2021: Following remittance through the Barrier Act, the 2021 General Assembly voted to change the Presbyterian Church in Canada’s theology and practice regarding marriage.
+With this decision, people may choose to affirm either of two parallel definitions: to define marriage as a covenant relationship between a man and a woman or as a covenant relationship between two adult people.
 Presbyterian ministers may choose to officiate at the marriages of same-sex couples.
 LGBTQI people (whether married or single) can be ordained and are welcome to serve as ministers and ruling elders.
 (A&P 2021, p.
 583-584) Provisional guidelines to facilitate calls and elections of LGBTQI candidates were commended to Sessions, congregations and presbyteries for feedback, with a view to improving the guidelines and reporting to a future General Assembly.
 (A&P 2021, p.
 306-308; see A&P 2022, p.
 126-129 for the updated guidelines)

-Additionally, after a process of prayerful discernment following the report of the Special Committee of Former Moderators, the following were remitted to presbyteries under the Barrier Act, the process through which official policies of the church may be changed (click here to read more ):
+2019: After a process of prayerful discernment following the report of the Special Committee of Former Moderators, the following were remitted to presbyteries under the Barrier Act, the process through which official policies of the church may be changed (click here to read more ):

 The Presbyterian Church in Canada holds two parallel definitions of marriage and recognizes that faithful, Holy Spirit filled, Christ centered, God honouring people can understand marriage as a covenant relationship between a man and a woman or as a covenant relationship between two adult persons.
 That congregations, sessions, ruling and teaching elders be granted liberty of conscience and action on marriage.